volcengine/MineContext/README.md

 ## 4. Start Recording

-Enter 【Screen Monitor】 to enable the system permissions for screen sharing.
+Enter [Screen Monitor] to enable the system permissions for screen sharing.
 After completing the setup, you need to restart the application for the changes to take effect.
 ![Enable-Permissions](src/Enable-Permissions.gif)

-After restarting the application, please first set your screen sharing area in 【Settings】, then click [Start Recording] to begin taking screenshots.
+After restarting the application, please first set your screen sharing area in [Settings], then click [Start Recording] to begin taking screenshots.
 ![Screen-Settings](src/Screen-Settings.gif)

 ## 5. Forget it